 Be prepared for mixed feelings

-It is OK, and even likely, that your student will have some mixed feelings about returning for second semester.
-There is less build-up and excitement than there was in the fall, so it may seem, in some ways, a bit of a let-down.
+It is likely that your student will have some mixed feelings about returning for second semester.
+There was a lot of build-up for your new freshman in the fall, so this semester may seem a bit of a let-down.
+No fanfare this time.
 This is a more thoughtful return to college.
-Being at home again has had its own stresses, so there may be some relief in returning to being on his own once again.
-Your student knows more about the realities of the work expected, so the road ahead may look longer and harder than it did in the fall.
+Being at home again has had its own stresses, so there may also be some relief as your student returns to being on his own again.
+Your student also knows more about the work expected, so the road ahead may look longer and harder than it did in the fall.
 Some friends from fall semester may not return for a second semester and your student will miss them.
 Recognizing that there may be a certain degree of “second semester blues” and knowing that it is a normal feeling may help your student.

 This is a good time to get involved on campus